 Safe Toys and Gifts Month

 People (like me) are always looking for guidance on the best gifts to give the kids in their lives.
-You never want to be the aunt who buys their niece or nephew a potentially dangerous toy or gift.
+You never want to be the aunt or uncle who buys their niece or nephew a potentially dangerous toy or gift.
 Your business can take advantage of this December observance all about highlighting safe toys and gifts with these social media ideas:

 - Create and share a safe toys gift guide with your audience.